PanosKatsaras/ASP.NETCore-Quiz/README.md

 This project is an ASP.NET Core Quiz application with SQL Server Database Connection, CRUD Operations

-and Register/login User with email and password credentials.You can Create/Edit/Delete only if are Registered User.
+and Register/login User with email and password credentials.
+You can Create/Edit/Delete only if are Registered User.

 ## Technologies Used
 ASP.NET Core (.NET 6)